cocodrilodog/tools-motion-kit/README.md

 ## 1 Introduction

-With `Animate`, all numeric values of any object can be animated.
+With `MotionKit`, all numeric values of any object can be animated.
 There are also built-in extensions to animate `Color` and `Vector3` values.
 The tool is easily extensible to support more animatable types.

 <img width="400" alt="imagen" src="https://user-images.githubusercontent.com/8107813/64360668-813e4600-cfd0-11e9-9cd4-c1cb5f592a94.gif">

-There is a examples scene in the project called `DoodleStories-AnimateExample`.
+There is a bunch of examples scenes that can be imported from the Unity Package Manager window.

 ## 2 MotionKit Architecture

-Animating objects with `Animate` is very simple.
+Animating objects with `MotionKit` is very simple.
 In the example below, we are animating the `localPosition` of `TheObject` from its current value to 3 units right with a duration of 1 second:

 ```
-Animate.GetMotion(this, "Position", p => TheObject.localPosition = p)
+MotionKit.GetMotion(this, "Position", p => TheObject.localPosition = p)
 	.Play(TheObject.localPosition, TheObject.localPosition + Vector3.right * 3, 1f);
 ```

-When we create an animation this way, the `Animate` tool creates and returns an instance of `Motion3D` type.
+When we create an animation this way, the `MotionKit` tool creates and returns an instance of `Motion3D` type.
 Subsequential execution of this code will reuse the same `Motion3D` instance.
 This is handled internally and is explained below.

 ### 2.1 The `owner` and `reuseID` Parameters

 By passing `this` as the `owner` argument we are saying that the `Motion3D` instance belongs to the object referenced by the `this` keyword (normally a `MonoBehaviour`).
 It can be any object, though.

-The `reuseKey` `"Position"` is an arbitrary name that we create in order to reuse the generated `Motion3D` instance for all position animations that the `this` object will play and that will be performed by the same `Motion3D` instance.
+The `reuseID` `"Position"` is an arbitrary name that we create in order to reuse the generated `Motion3D` instance for all position animations that the `this` object will play and that will be performed by the same `Motion3D` instance.

 There are other types of motions like `MotionFloat` and `MotionColor`, but the returned type will be handled automatically by `Animate`, depending on the passed parameters.